EXP-code/EXP-docs/intro/tutorial.rst

 :doc:`EXP-tutorial`
     Your first EXP example project.

+The ``pyEXP-examples/Tutorials/EXP`` directory contains Python notebooks that run simulations and analyze their output all from the notebook!
+While we do not recommend this as a strategy for *production* simulations, this is a good way to learn EXP and pyEXP together.

 For a quick start up, consider using our Docker container which requires no compilation.
 See :ref:`Exploring EXP using Docker
 <intro-docker-notes>` for an introduction.